 - SACA Member Center

 - CONTACT US

 The Patient Protection and Affordable Care Act made participation in Medicare’s Physician Quality Reporting System (PQRS), formerly referred to as PQRI, mandatory beginning in 2015.
-However, PLEASE NOTE that the Centers for Medicare and Medicaid Services (CMS) recently ruled that providers who are not successfully/satisfactorily participating in PQRS by the 2013 reporting period (Jan.
+However, in the 2012 Medicare Physician Fee Schedule Final Rule, the Centers for Medicare and Medicaid Services (CMS) ruled that providers who are not successfully/satisfactorily participating in PQRS by the 2013 reporting period (Jan.
 1 – Dec.
 31, 2013) and beyond, will have their Medicare reimbursement decreased by 1.5 percent beginning in 2015.
 In 2016, the payment decrease will be 2%.

 If you have never participated in PQRS, you may not know where to begin.
-For those doctors of chiropractic who are continuing their participation in PQRS in 2013, please be advised that significant updates and revisions have been made to the PQRS Measures applicable to chiropractic practices.
-For more information, and to get started, review the resources below.
+For those doctors of chiropractic who are continuing their participation in PQRS in 2014, please be advised that significant updates and revisions have been made to the PQRS Measures applicable to chiropractic practices.
+For more information, and to get started, review the information/resources below.

 “Quality” is an increasing concern for healthcare policymakers in Washington, DC.
 The word dovetails into various areas such as pay-for-performance and health IT.
 Although this issue and its related areas have been percolating for almost a dozen years (and there is some experience in private pay on the issues), with the development of actual quality measures and the continuing significant reimbursement reform challenges, this is all now on the front-burner where public programs (and specifically, Medicare) are concerned.
 The Tax Relief and Healthcare Act of 2006 linked reimbursement to reporting on quality measures for the first time; CMS’ Physician Quality Reporting System (PQRS), is the program associated with this.